Planning a bathroom

 Once you've chosen the style of bathroom you'd like, be it an en suite, wet room or family bathroom, you'll need to start working out exactly what you need to buy to make it a reality.

-If you're refreshing your bathroom with a whole new suite and look, you can find out which brands people most recommend in our best bathroom brands – there was a 30% difference between the top and bottom-rated brands.
+If you're refreshing your bathroom with a whole new suite and look, you can find out which brands people most recommend in best bathroom brands – there was a difference of 23 percentage points between the top and bottom-rated brands.

 Read on for our top tips on buying bathroom suites, showers, baths, toilets and basins, as well as the costs of getting a new bathroom.